bediger4000/kalah/README.md

 Computer's pot or store is X, human's is Y.
 Players move by indicating which of their pits (0 through 5) they want to move.
-Players virtually empty the chosen pit, then distribute its contents (stones or seeds), one per pit, traveling counterclockwise.
+The program empties the chosen pit, then distribute its contents (stones or seeds), one per pit, traveling counterclockwise.
-Players drop a stone in their own pot, but not their opponents.
+The program drops a stone in a player's own pot, but not their opponents.
 Players get a bonus move if they drop the final stone in their hand into their own pot (X for computer or Y for human, above).
+A bonus move can result in a bonus move.

+This game does do captures.
+If a player drops their final stone in an empty pit (0 through 5) on their own side of the board, that last stone, and any stones in the pit opposite that empty pit get moved to the appropriate store.

-`kalah` the proram displays the current game board, then asks the human to input a move, which is a single-digit number, 0 through 5.
+`kalah` the program displays the current game board, then asks the human to input a move, which is a single-digit number, 0 through 5.